davidcalhoun/gps-time.js/README.md

 Small utility to convert times between GPS epoch (midnight January 6, 1980) and Unix epoch (midnight January 1, 1970), taking into account leap seconds.

+It's not such a trivial matter as adding a constant number of leap seconds to all time inputs!
+For any two times, a different number of leap seconds may have elapsed between them.
+This utility helps figure out exactly how many have elapsed.

 No dependencies!
 Very small: 464 bytes gzipped.

 Works on the client and on the server (in Node.js).